MichaelCurrin/os-genesis/docs/other/setup-steps.md

 ### Install additional packages

-These are from the Software installer GUI and some are covered in the `gen install` script already.
+These are from the Software installer GUI and some are covered in the `make install` command already.

 - Etcher
     - `balena-etcher-electron/unknown 1.5.95 amd64`